dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Dr.Duncan Coutts:**
-uh-oh I think it's terrible but then I'm in the you know the the liberal
+I think it's terrible but
+then I'm in the you know the the liberal
-London elite 20 rest of the country okay so they I would I would think that wouldn't
+London elite 20 rest of the country so they I would I would think that wouldn't

 **Carlo Vicari:**
-I oh I'll say this to anybody
+I'll say this to anybody
-listening I had a pretty long I was in in Malta with Duncan we had a great time and I had a pretty long discussion with him which I totally disagreed with him for like two hours hahaha about this is about certain like aspects of inflation versus deflation and then I had like oh well the Tribuna you know credit where credit's due I had like a Eureka moment like four hours later when I was back at my hotel room I said oh god he's so smart he's right um so we'll get into that another day but I had a table I had to crawl back to doctor dr. Koontz the next baby like uh yes you remember the argument we had last night you were right so there was some
+listening I had a pretty long I was in in Malta with Duncan we had a great time and I had a pretty long discussion with him which I totally disagreed with him for like two hours about this is about certain like aspects of inflation versus deflation and then I had like oh well the Tribuna you know credit where credit's due I had like a Eureka moment like four hours later when I was back at my hotel room I said god he's so smart he's right so we'll get into that another day but I had a table I had to crawl back to doctor dr. Koontz the next baby like yes you remember the argument we had last night you were right so there was some